Kiran-Rao/kiran-rao.github.io/docs/_posts/2020-11-04-sparse-bundle-workspace.md

 ---
 layout: post
-title: 'Setup a Development Workspace with a Sparse Bundle'
+title: 'Setup a development workspace with a sparse bundle'
 date: 2020-11-04
 author: Kiran Rao
 ---